epam/ai-dial/docs/user-guide.md

 ![](./img/publish-conversation.png)

 2. In the pop-up window:
-   * Enter the publish request name in the upper area.
+   * Enter **publication request name** in the upper area.
-   * Select the organization.
+   * In **Publish to**, you can select the target audience.
 You can also create a dedicated folder to publish your conversation into.
-   * Specify access rules.
-For example Role-Equals-Admin. **Note**: the available roles and permissions are configured for each organization individually.
-Contact your support to find out the rules applicable in your organization.
+   * In **Allow access..**, specify access rules.
+For example Role-Equals-Admin. **Note**: the available roles are configured for each organization individually.
+Contact your support to find out the rules are applicable in your organization.
-   * If you have selected a folder, you can choose what conversations you want to publish.
+   * In **Conversations**, you can choose what conversations you want to publish (if you have selected a folder with several conversations).
 If conversations include attachments, you can also select them in the **Files** section.
    * Click **Send request** to send your publish request to the administrator. **Note**: you can revoke your publish request only prior it has been approved.

 ![](./img/publish-request.png)

-3. When your request is approved, the published conversation or a folder with conversation(s) will become available in the Organization section above all your conversations.
+3. When your request is approved, the published conversation or a folder with conversation(s) will become available in the Organization tab.

 ![](./img/organization-section.png)